 Would you make a good bartender?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 Some establishments, especially busy establishments with many customers, use equipment that automatically measures, pours, and mixes drinks at the push of a button.
 Bartenders who use this equipment, however, still must work quickly to handle a large quantity of drink orders and be familiar with the ingredients for special drink requests.
 In some establishments they may also use carbonated beverage dispensers, cocktail shakers or accessories, commercial strainers, mist or trigger sprayers, and ice shaver machines.

 In addition to mixing and serving drinks, bartenders stock and prepare garnishes for drinks and maintain an adequate supply of ice and other bar supplies.
 They also may wash glassware and utensils, and serve food to customers who eat at the bar.
-They are usually responsible for ordering and maintaining an inventory of liquor, mixers, and other bar supplies.
+They are typically responsible for ordering and maintaining an inventory of liquor, mixers, and other bar supplies.